 Aldo Boccaccini is Professor of Biomaterials and Head of the Institute of Biomaterials at the Department of Materials Science and Engineering, University of Erlangen-Nuremberg, Germany.
+He is currently Chair of the Department of Materials Science and Engineering at Erlangen.
 Until October 2009 he was Professor of Materials Science and Engineering at Imperial College London, UK, Department of Materials, where he is now Visiting Professor.
 Prof. Boccaccini holds an MSc (Nuclear Engineering) from Instituto Balseiro (Argentina), PhD (Dr-Ing.) from Aachen University of Technology (Germany) and Habilitation from Ilmenau University of Technology (Germany).
 Previously, he had appointments at the University of Birmingham (UK), the University of California at San Diego (USA) and the Ilmenau University of Technology (Germany).

 Prof. Boccaccini has pioneered the use of electrophoretic deposition for production of nanostructured materials and composites.
 In the last few years he has developed extensive research activities in the area of scaffold materials for tissue engineering applications with focus on highly porous bioactive and degradable composite scaffolds with nanostructured surface topography.
 The addition of a bioactive component, for example tailored compositions of bioactive glasses, represents a significant improvement towards applications due to the possibility of tuning the degradation rate, mechanical properties and biological response of the scaffold.